cvsubmittemp/BraVL/README.md

 conda env create -f environment.yml  # create conda env conda activate BraVL                # activate conda env
 ```
+## Download the pre-processed trimodal data

-Second, download the data from https://figshare.com/articles/dataset/BraVL/17024591, unzip them, and put them at "./data" directory:
+Second, download the pre-processed trimodal data from https://figshare.com/articles/dataset/BraVL/17024591, unzip them, and put them at "./data" directory:
 ```bash
 unzip DIR-Wiki.zip -d data/
 unzip GOD-Wiki.zip -d data/
 ```
+Note that, the raw (image and brain fMRI) trimodal data are not included because they are too large.
+Raw ImageNet images and brain fMRI data can be downloaded from the corresponding official site.
+We provide python scripts for feature extraction and data preprocessing.

 ## Experiments